Florrena/Web-Programming-Project/README.md

 # Silicate Adoption Company - Team 1

-We created a cat adoption website, where u can adopt a cute cat and buy some delicious products for him.
+We created a cat adoption website, where you can adopt cute cats, put a cat up for adoption and buy some delicious products for your feline friend.

 ## Table of Contents
 - [Features](#features)